Mobile Menu Button

 Non-Emergency Medical Travel

-The Non-Emergency Medical Travel (NEMT) Program reimburses travel to medical appointments outside your city of residence.
+The Non-Emergency Medical Travel (NEMT) Program reimburses travel to medical appointments and to pick-up prescription drugs, durable medical equipment, and optical supplies outside your city of residence.
 NEMT reimburses you for mileage and may reimburse you for meals and lodging if overnight travel is necessary and the provider you are seeing is at least 150 miles from your city of residence.

 Example: Jane lives in Pierre and has an appointment with a specialist in Sioux Falls.
 She drives herself to Sioux Falls for the appointment.